 The alcohol stove is standard.
-This switch is utilized on boats with the optional alcohol/electric stove.
 Refer to the manufacturer's operators manual for operating and safety instructions.
 Carefully read and understand instructions before operating your stove.

 WATER HEATER SWITCH

 CAUTION!
 DO NOT TURN ON THE HOT WATER HEATER UNLESS IT IS FILLED WITH WATER TO AVOID HEATING ELEMENT FAILURE.